callahantiff/OMOP2OBO_Dashboard/README.md

 # OMOP2OBO Dashboard

 The OMOP2OBO Dashboard provides updated statistics, data, and information about the most up-to-date OMOP2OBO mappings.
-This dashboard is built with R using [`Rmarkdown`](https://rmarkdown.rstudio.com/) and [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/) framework
+This dashboard is built with R using [`Rmarkdown`](https://rmarkdown.rstudio.com/) and the [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/) framework

 <img src="figures/summary.png" width="100%" />